Helicobacter pylori (H. pylori) is a type of bacteria that can infect your gut (stomach).

 Can I be re-infected?

 Once you have had successful treatment of H. pylori, the chance of being re-infected is very low because most infections occur in childhood.
 It is very rare to get it as an adult.
+If you have recurrent symptoms it is most likely because the medication to get rid of the bacteria has not worked, rather than you have been re-infected with the bacteria again.

 How can I prevent H. pylori infection?